PaddlePaddle/PaddleDetection/configs/mot/README.md

 ```
 **Notes:**
 - Install `cython_bbox` for Windows: `pip install -e git+https://github.com/samson-wang/cython_bbox.git#egg=cython-bbox`.
 You can refer to this [tutorial](https://stackoverflow.com/questions/60349980/is-there-a-way-to-install-cython-bbox-for-windows).
-- Evaluation on Windows CUDA 11 environment may not be normally.
-It will be repaired as soon as possible.
-You can change to CUDA 10.2 or CUDA 10.1 environment for normal evaluation.
 - Please make sure that [ffmpeg](https://ffmpeg.org/ffmpeg.html) is installed first, on Linux(Ubuntu) platform you can directly install it by the following command:`apt-get update && apt-get install -y ffmpeg`.